rngoodman/ANI-and-SNP-distances/README.md

 This tutorial will take *n* genome sequences and run algorithms to determine average nucleotide identities (ANI) and core genome single nucleotide polymorphisms (SNPs), visualising the distances as heatmaps in python.

 This workflow uses [fastANI](https://github.com/ParBLiSS/FastANI?tab=readme-ov-file) for ANI, [snippy](https://github.com/tseemann/snippy) and [snp-dists](https://github.com/tseemann/snp-dists) for SNP distances, and seaborn and matplotlib in python to visualise the distances as heatmaps.
-For any analysis in bash it uses the conda package manager so make sure you have that installed.